Your Questions Answered

 Sexual assault is the legal term for rape, and it also encompasses other behaviors beyond forced sexual intercourse.
 Sexual assault can be any unwanted sexual contact, such as unwanted touching, fondling, or groping of sexual body parts, even through clothes.
 It can be committed by the use of threats or force or when someone takes advantage of circumstances that render a person incapable of giving consent, such as intoxication.

-Call 405-364-9424 and ask to speak with an Advocate who can assist you with the protective order.
-The Advocate can assist you in filling out the paperwork, accompany you to court and Advocate for you if necessary.
-There is no charge for this service.
+Call (405) 310-3131 to speak with an Advocate who can assist you with questions regarding the protective order process.
+This Advocate may assist you with completing paperwork, accompany you to court, and provide advocacy if needed.
+This service is free of charge and confidential.

 An Emergency Protective Order (EPO), is a civil court order issued by a judge to prevent one person from committing certain acts against another.
 An EPO is a legal method used to help protect people from rape or any further acts of domestic abuse, such as; physical harm, threats, harassment, and stalking.
 The person filing for an EPO is considered a PLAINTIFF and the person being filed against is considered a DEFENDANT.